Khushab Nuclear complex

-Khushab Nuclear Complex is a plutonium production nuclear reactor and heavy water complex situated 30 km south of the town of Jauharabad in Khushab District, Punjab, Pakistan.
+The Khushab Nuclear Complex (or simply Khushab Complex) is a plasma physics and heavy water research complex situated 30 km south of the town of Jauharabad in Khushab District, Punjab, Pakistan.

-The heavy water and natural uranium reactors at Khushab are a central element of Pakistan's program to produce plutonium and tritium for use in compact nuclear warheads.
-Khushab Nuclear Complex, like that at Kahuta, is not subject to International Atomic Energy Agency inspections.
+Planning of the complex started in 1973 but the construction of the complex was commenced in 1985 to produce plutonium, deutrium, and tritium.

+Various organizations have built and contributed in building the reactor and is commonly called "the Complex".
 Four currently operating reactors have capacities variously reported at between 40 MWth to 50 MWth, and as high as 70 MWth.
-In total, they are estimated to be capable of producing 44 kg of weapons grade plutonium annually.
-Plutonium production and nuclear reprocessing facilities are being expanded at Khushab, New Labs and Chashma.
+In total, they are estimated to be capable of producing 44 kg of specially graded plutonium annually, and their absence of usage in civilian energy has been attracted much publicized international criticism.

 Pakistan's first indigenous nuclear reactor was commissioned at Khushab in March 1996.
 The Khushab Nuclear Complex was conceived and planned by the then chairman of the Pakistan Atomic Energy Commission (PAEC), Munir Ahmad Khan, who began work on the 50 MWth Khushab-I reactor and heavy water plant in 1986.
 He appointed nuclear engineer Sultan Bashiruddin Mahmood and Dr. N.A.
 Javed, both from the PAEC, as the Project-Directors for the reactor and the heavy water plant respectively.
 According to a Pakistani press report this reactor began operating in early 1998.

 Based on the success of these projects and the experience and capability gained during their construction, onsite construction work on the second unit began around 2001 or 2002.
 In February 2010 Prime Minister Yousaf Raza Gillani and senior military officers attended a ceremony at the Khushab complex for what is believed to be the completion of the second reactor.
-There has been little to no government comment on the complex or other aspects of the nuclear weapons program since the late 1990s.
+Over the nature and research scope of the Complex, the Government of Pakistan officially has not made any comments nor provide insights of other aspects of the nuclear weapons program since the late 1990s.

 Judging by external appearance all but the first reactor are similar or identical in design.

+Overview

+The Khushab Nuclear Complex is a federal research facility that is strategically located between the jurisdiction of the PAF Base Mushaf and the PAF Base Sakesar.
+It is known from literary investigation that complex is located in isolate and deep desert inside Punjab, making it nearly impossible to conduct counterproliferation strikes.
+There is no major civilian population but the lack of fresh water and arid terrain caused construction delays and raised costs.

+A Plasma Physics Group from the PINSTECH Laboratory has been engaged in research on nuclear fusion, including inertial confinement fusion, particularly on the properties of tritium and D-T reactions, at the Khushab Nuclear Complex since the 1990s.